nightBaker/nightBaker.github.io/_posts/2019-2-11-pgp-encryption.md

 ## Problem.

 We need to encrypt file with pgp algorithm by public key.
-In order to Client could trust our data and know that even we can't read secret data.
-Client could give us public key for encryption so only he can decrypt data by private key.
+It is done mostly for setting up the trust between Client and Data provider as nobody except the Client can get access to this secret data.

+It means that only the Client may decrypt it using private key.

 OpenPGP - encryption standart.
 ![Pgp encryption decryption flow]({{ "/images/Pgp.svg" | absolute_url }})

 ## Library

-There is famous library called BouncyCastle for working with different ecnryption decryption algorithms in .net world.
-It also contains pgp algorithm.
+To solve the "trust" problem in .net world there is the library called BouncyCastle.
+In can be applied for working with different encryption/decryption algorithms.

-So if we download source code and example from official [website](http://git.bouncycastle.org/csharp/index.html).
-We can see pgp example showing how to encrypt and decrypt file using pgp algorithm.
+Moreover it contains pgp algorithm.
+So the easiest way to become acquainted with the algorithm is to download source code and example from official [website](http://git.bouncycastle.org/csharp/index.html).

+Let look through the example showing how to encrypt and decrypt file by pgp algorithm.

-First of all we need next nuget packages
+Firstly we need next nuget packages:

 ```powershell
 Install-Package  BouncyCastle.NetCore
 Install-Package  BouncyCastle.NetCoreSdk